 Shadow Warrior

-Shadow Warrior is a first-person shooter video game developed by 3D Realms and published by GT Interactive on May 13, 1997.
-Shadow Warrior was developed using Ken Silverman's build engine and improved on 3D Realms' previous build engine game, Duke Nukem 3D.
-Mark Adams ported Shadow Warrior to Mac OS in August 1997.
-Improvements to the game included the introduction of real room-to-room situations, the use of 3D voxels instead of 2D sprites for weapons and usable inventory items, transparent water, climbable ladders and various vehicles (some with weapons).
-Although the game was very violent, it had a tongue-in-cheek sense of humor and contained some sexual themes (albeit less obvious than in Duke Nukem 3D).
-A combination of Duke Nukem 3D and Shadow Warrior was released by GT Interactive in March 1998 under the title East Meets West.
+"Shadow Warrior" is a first-person shooter developed by 3D Realms and published by GT Interactive on May 13, 1997.
+"Shadow Warrior" was developed using Ken Silverman's Build engine and builds upon 3D Realms' previous Build engine game, "Duke Nukem 3D."
+Mark Adams ported "Shadow Warrior" to Mac OS in August 1997.
+Improvements to the game included the introduction of true room-to-room environments, the use of 3D voxels instead of 2D sprites for weapons and usable inventory items, transparent water, climbable ladders, and various vehicles to drive (some of which were equipped with weapons).
+Although extremely violent, the game emphasized tongue-in-cheek humor and contained some sexual innuendo (albeit less obvious than in Duke Nukem 3D).
+A combination of Duke Nukem 3D and Shadow Warrior was released in March 1998 by GT Interactive under the title East Meets West.

 Story

 Lo Wang is a bodyguard for Zilla Enterprises, which has control over all the major industries in Japan.
 However, this has led to corruption.
 Master Zilla, the president of Zilla Enterprises, is planning to conquer Japan with the help of creatures from the "dark side".
 When he finds out, Lo Wang quits his job as a bodyguard.
-Master Zilla recognizes the threat posed by Lo Wang and sends his creatures to fight him.
+Master Zilla recognizes the threat posed by Lo Wang and sends his creatures to fight him